Coupled poro-elastic behavior of hyper-elastic membranes: Results and Discussion

-We use this parameter to characterize the pore size evolution over the entire membrane and will relate it to the flow rate through the porous membranes in subsequent sections.
-We observe that the membrane-average pore diameter ($\bar{d}$) falls approximately midway between the minimum and maximum local pore diameters (\Cref{fig:localPoreDiameter}b).
-Interestingly, despite the number of pores increasing by six per layer, the open area summed for each pore layer remains roughly constant.
+This parameter characterizes the global pore evolution and will be linked to flow rate predictions in later sections.
+We find that $\bar{d}$ lies approximately midway between the minimum and maximum local diameters (\Cref{fig:localPoreDiameter}b).
+The average diameter increases approximately linearly with $\bar{\lambda}$.
+Pores near the center ($r_0 < 0.3 D$) grow faster than average, while those near the edge ($r_0 > 0.3 D$) expand more slowly.

-The membrane-average pore diameter ($\bar{d}$) and the local diameters at radii $r_0 > 0.3 D$ increase linearly or sub-linearly with increasing $\bar{d}$, whereas pores at radii closer to the membrane center ($r_0 > 0.3 D$) exhibit super-linear growth.
+Comparing different porous patterns, the membrane-average diameter ratio $\bar{\beta} = \bar{d}/D$ collapses onto a single linear trend for all membranes (\Cref{fig:localPoreDiameter}c).
+This suggests self-similarity among the different patterns, when the pore diameter is related to the local and membrane-average stretches.
+The diameter ratio is $\bar{\beta} = 0.021$ for the unstretched membranes and grows linearly to more than three times the initial value ($\bar{\beta} = 0.063$) at the highest membrane-average stretch.

-Comparing different pore patterns, we find that the membrane-average pore diameter collapses onto a single trend, except for the minimal pore pattern (dark green), which shows a distinct slope at higher $\bar{\lambda}$ (\Cref{fig:localPoreDiameter}c).
-In the following section, we use $\bar{d}$ to characterize the membrane flow rate $Q$ and define a Reynolds number for flow through the pores.
+Lastly, we examine porosity ($1 - \epsilon$) as a function of $\bar{\lambda}$ in \Cref{fig:localPoreDiameter}d.
+We compute porosity by summing total pore area and normalizing by the membrane area: $\sum d^2 / D^2$, or equivalently $n \bar{d}^2 / D^2$.
+Porosity varies across patterns, as expected, but shows consistent scaling with membrane stiffness and shows the robustness of the measurements over three orders of magnitude.
+This validates that the same pore pattern will yield consistent porosity for a given $\bar{\lambda}$.
+Although initial porosities are low ($1 - \epsilon_0 = 0.1\%, 1.5\%, 3.8\%$, and $11.4\%$ for increasing layer number), porosity increases by more than a factor of almost ten at $\bar{\lambda} = 1.6$.

-We summarize the key findings that emerge from the local stretch analysis: First, local stretch is higher towards the membrane center compared to the outer radii, leading to larger pore diameters and open areas near the center.
-At larger global deformations, the pore stretch becomes increasingly eccentric at the outer radii due to azimuthal and polar stretch differences.
-Second, the pore diameter scales directly with local stretch.
-The membrane-average diameter shows consistent scaling behavior between different porosity patterns, with a linear to quadratic dependence on $\bar{\lambda}$.
-In the following analysis, we consider the increase in pore area to accurately predict flow rates through the porous membranes.
+We summarize the key findings that emerge from the local stretch and pore evolution analysis: First, local stretch is highest near the membrane center, leading to larger pore diameters and open areas in that region.
+At large global deformations, pore stretch becomes increasingly eccentric at the outer radii due to differences between azimuthal and polar stretch.
+Second, the pore diameter scales linearly with local stretch.
+Third, the membrane-average diameter ratio scales linearly with $\bar{\lambda}$, and the data collapse well across all patterns and materials.
+This leads to membrane-average diameter ratio increasing by a factor of more than three and consequently porosities increasing by a factor of almost ten.
+In the following sections, we use the resulting pore area evolution to predict flow rates through the porous membranes.